 Travel ban expanded for all vehicles until midnight because of blizzard conditions

-With heavy snow and high winds creating blizzard conditions and treacherous driving on Rhode Island roads today, Governor Dan McKee has updated his executive order to extend the travel ban to cover all motor vehicles until midnight.
+RHODE ISLAND, January 29 - With heavy snow and high winds creating blizzard conditions and treacherous driving on Rhode Island roads today, Governor Dan McKee has updated his executive order to expand the travel ban to cover all motor vehicles until midnight.
 The ban prohibits tractor-trailers and all motor vehicles from operating on all state and local roads in Rhode Island.

 The executive order provides exemptions for certain types of emergency response workers.
 Full details can be found at https://governor.ri.gov/executive-orders.